-rable 4-40 onow rapp memail alophay accompany Field Description Oper Key Current operational value of the key for the aggregation port.
+Field Description Oper Key Current operational value of the key for the aggregation port.
 Admin Key Current administrative value of the key for the aggregation port.
 LACPDUs Internal Number of seconds before invalidating received LACPDU information.
 LACP System Priority LACP system priority assigned to this port channel.
 LACP Port Priority LACP port priority assigned to this interface within the channel group.
 Admin State, Oper State Administrative or operational values of the actor's state parameters: Expired - The actor's receive machine is in the expired state; Defaulted - The actor's receive machine is using defaulted operational partner information, administratively configured for the partner.
-Distributing - If false, distribution of outgoing frames on this link is disabled; i.e., distribution is currently disabled and is not expected to be enabled in the absence of administrative changes or changes in received protocol information.
+Distribution is currently disabled and is not expected to be enabled in the absence of administrative changes or changes in received protocol information.
+Collecting - Collection of incoming frames on this link is enabled; i.e., collecting - Collection of incoming frames on this link is enabled; i.e., collection is currently enabled and is not expected to be disabled in the absence of administrative changes or changes in received protocol information.
 Collecting - Collection of incoming frames on this link is enabled; i.e., collection is currently enabled and is not expected to be disabled in the absence of administrative changes or changes in received protocol information.
 Synchronization - The System considers this link to be IN_SYNC; i.e., it has been allocated to the correct Link Aggregation Group, the group has been associated with a compatible Aggregator, and the identity of the Link Aggregation Group is consistent with the System ID and operational Key information transmitted.
 Aggregation - The system considers this link to be aggregatable; i.e., a potential candidate for aggregation.
 Long timeout - Periodic transmission of LACPDUs uses a slow transmission rate.
 LACP-Activity - Activity control value with regard to this link.
 (0: Passive; 1: Active)